Assistant Professor of Criminal Justice, Sociology or Social Work

 The Criminal Justice Program at Juniata College is embedded in a multidisciplinary department that includes Social Work, Criminal Justice and Sociology.
 The department’s multidisciplinary perspective provides a unique opportunity for shared teaching and scholarship and a broad focus on holistic approaches to juvenile and adult justice.

 This position will begin as a one-year, fixed term position.
 With successful performance, a multi-year fixed term contract will follow.
 This is not currently a tenure track position, but there is a potential that it will become one in the future.
+With successful performance, subsequent contracts are likely budget permitting.

 Course load will include 21 credit hours per year assigned from among the following possibilities: Introduction to Criminal Justice; Drugs and Society; Policing; Social Deviance and Criminology; Corrections; and Juvenile Justice.
 Teaching assignments may also include courses in Sociology and/or Social Work, depending on the candidate’s credentials and experience.
 The successful candidate will also develop, coordinate and supervise criminal justice internships, student research, and community engagement opportunities.
 Opportunities exist to develop new courses in the candidate’s preferred areas of interest within criminal justice.